reworkhow/LPChoose.jl/tutorials/tutorial.md

     ---------------------DONE-------------------------
 ```

-Now you only need to put your own haplotype file (has to be .txt) in the working directory and match up the input with the file name.
+Now you only need to put your own haplotype file in the working directory and match up the input with the file name.
 Have fun with LPChoose!

 ## References